simon-hng/bachelor_kolloqium/slides.md

 - Understanding the grading from instructors and tutors is difficult for student
     - What does this feedback mean?
 What is the impact on my grade?
 - Configuring grading did not reflect the way instructors want to grade exercises
+    - Grading based on test cases was to granular and fine tuned
 - Overall too time consuming; Instructors where not able to easily create the amount of exercises with the required amount of information and detail
 -->